WohlSoft/SDL-Mixer-X/README.txt

 libModPlug, or MikMod:  .MOD .S3M .IT .XM, and many other formats.
-It can load Ogg Vorbis streams as music if built with Ogg Vorbis, Tremor, or stb-vrobis libraries, load Opus, FLAC, and finally it can load MP3 music using the minimp3, libmad, or libmpg123 libraries.
+It can load Ogg Vorbis streams as music if built with Ogg Vorbis, Tremor, or stb-vrobis libraries, load Opus, FLAC, and finally it can load MP3 music using the drmp3 or libmpg123 libraries.

 Tremor decoding is disabled by default; you can enable it by passing
 	-DUSE_OGG_VORBIS=ON -DUSE_OGG_VORBIS_TREMOR=ON